Head of Department: Mrs S Hawkins-Brown

 - Duet/trio performance (three and a half minutes in duration)

-- Solo or group choreography – a solo (two to two and a half minutes) or a group dance for two to five dancers (three to three and a half minutes)
+- Solo or group choreography – a solo (two to two and a half minutes) or a group dance for two to five dancers (three to three and a half minutes).
+The stimulus for this is set by AQA and changes from year to year.

 Written exam: 1 hour 30 minutes